Handbags and Gladrags

 "Handbags and Gladrags" is a song written in 1967 by Mike d'Abo, who was then the lead singer of Manfred Mann.
 D'Abo describes the song as "saying to a teenage girl that the way to happiness is not through being trendy.
 There are deeper values."

-The first released version of the song was by Chris Farlowe in 1967, and later interpretations by Rod Stewart (1969) and Stereophonics (2000) were also commercially successful.
-An arrangement by Big George was the theme for The Office starting in 2001.
+The first released version of the song was by Chris Farlowe in 1967, followed by Love Affair on their The Everlasting Love Affair album in 1968, and later interpretations by Rod Stewart (1969) and Stereophonics (2001) were also commercially successful.
+An arrangement by Big George was the theme for The Office starting in July 2001.

 The demo tape of the original version of the song was discovered in 2004 in a closet belonging to bassist Mo Foster.
 It was amongst a collection of studio recordings d'Abo had recorded in the late 1960s and early 1970s.
 The collection was eventually released in 2004, on the Angel Air label, under the title Hidden Gems & Treasured Friends.

 Chris Farlowe version

 In November 1967, singer Chris Farlowe was the first to release a version of the song, produced by Mike d'Abo.
 It became a #33 hit in the United Kingdom for Immediate Records.
 This arrangement of the song included Dave Greenslade's piano blues-scale riff.
 The song was included as track 13 (of 14) on Farlowe's 1969 compilation album The Last Goodbye.